 Place your order by 2:00 p.m. local Brussels time (GMT+1) and Planète Chocolat’s worldwide chocolate delivery service will ship your order the same day, with free overnight delivery to Denmark and many other countries.
 For countries not in the free delivery zone, Planète Chocolat’s chocolate delivery service ships for a reasonable price and can have a box of Belgian chocolates delivered straight from Brussels to anywhere in the US within 48 hours… and to NYC in just 24 hours (check the website for shipping times to other locations)!
 I ordered my chocolates during what’s been the hottest week of Danish summer so far and I was seriously impressed when they showed up the next day packed in an insulated container with cooling packs!

-Florists are notoriously shady, so Robert and I find it frustrating to organize gifts for occasions back home like birthdays and Mother’s Day, and we’re often in the market for after-the-fact “thank you” gifts for people who’ve hosted us when we’re abroad.
-Planète Chocolat’s chocolate delivery service is our new go-to for these situations!
+Florists are notoriously shady, so I find it frustrating to organize gifts for occasions back home like birthdays, and I’m often in the market for after-the-fact “thank you” gifts for people who’ve hosted me when I’m abroad.
+Planète Chocolat’s chocolate delivery service is my new go-to for these situations!

 The presentation was wonderful with the chocolates arriving in this sumptuous velvet bag!
 It also contained a personalized note with a list of all the varieties of pralines that were included in the box… which was super helpful considering there were 42 different types!